gsasha/voron_plotter_mod/README.md

 ###### Bom:
 - 7 M3x8
-- 5 M3 heatset inserts
+- 7 M3 heatset inserts
 - A very long M3 screw - including a long smooth part.
 80mm is a good variant.
 - A long spring.
 One harvested from a pen will be fine.
 - 2 M3 washers
-- MGW7L 100mm linear slide.
+- MGW12C 100mm linear slide.
 Any other slide can be used, it's just one that was at hand.
 - Sharpie pen.
+- Vinyl cutter knife.

 ###### Description:
 This is a plotter extension for Voron StealthBurner.
 It uses a modified SB main body that includes two additional heatset inserts that the plotter attachment can be screwed to and removed easily.

-The STLs supplied are tuned for MGW7L linear slide and regular Sharpie pen.
-However, most any slide and any pen can be used.
+The STLs supplied are tuned for MGW12C linear slide and regular Sharpie pen.
+However, most any slide and any pen can be used - LMK if you want STLs for different linear slides.

 ###### Assembly:

 There are three printed parts: modified SB body, mounted plate and pen holder.

 1. Print all the parts normally.
-The pen holder should be placed upside-down, this way it can be printed without supports.
+The pen holder can be placed upside-down, this way it can be printed without supports.
+Otherwise, only the tab needs to be printed.

 2. Install heatsets as indicated.
 Pay especial attention to the plate - it is very important for alignment that the inserts are flush or even a bit deep.